 After-dinner walking is popular, but did you know that walking after dinner can help to lower your blood sugar, burn calories, and help you sleep better?
 It might seem natural to plop down on the couch after a long day at work and a hearty dinner, but why not get some steps instead?
 You know how beneficial walking is for your body, but it’s doubly beneficial if you’re swapping out time that you would be sedentary with time getting active.
-Walking helps you feel better, get more steps towards your goal, and be more productive with your time.
+Walking after dinner helps you feel happier, get more steps towards your goal, and be more productive with your time.

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!